bahrus/custom-enhancements/README.md

 class ClubMember extends HTMLElement implements ClubMemberProps{
     async constructor(){
         //yeah, yeah, async probably not allowed for constructors
-        //I think async should be supported, but maybe if no real async operations
+        //I think async should be supported,though but maybe if no real async operations
         // take place, like fetch calls, etc, it is almost as good as synchronous? super();
         await customElements
             .features()
             .attachFeature<TEnhancement, ClubMember>(MyPhotoTakerEnhancementInfo)
-            .toInstance(this)  //toInstance should expect an instance of ClubMember .atProp('photoTaker'); // atProp should expect a keyof ClubMember }
+            .toInstance(this)  //toInstance should expect an instance of ClubMember, TypeScript definers .atProp('photoTaker'); // atProp should expect a keyof ClubMember for its parameter, TypeScript definers }

     photoTaker: MyPhotoTakerEnhancement | undefined;